abertpaat28/SQL-Case-Studies/README.md

 ❌ Case Study No. 7 - [Balances Tree Clothing Co](https://github.com/abertpaat28/SQL-Case-Studies#case-study-no-7---balances-tree-clothing-co)
 ❌ Case Study No. 8 - [Fresh Segments](https://github.com/abertpaat28/SQL-Case-Studies#case-study-no-7---balances-tree-clothing-co)

+I’m currently working on updating this SQL project, and it does take some time to complete.😊
+✅ Finished
+❌ Not Yet

 ---
 ## 🍜 Case Study No. 1 - Danny's Dinner